 Your data is an entry point to the big guys

 It's a common misconception that hackers won't be interested in attacking a business with little money or data.
-And while they probably don't care about the £80 order you took yesterday, your unprotected systems could give them a 'back door' into larger clients or suppliers, which is exactly what they're after.
+And while they may not care about the £80 order you took yesterday, your unprotected systems could give them a 'back door' into larger clients or suppliers, which is exactly what they're after.

 What are the biggest cyber threats for small businesses?